dmiquiles/dmiquiles/README.md

 </br>

-💻 I'm a frontend developer at Compass UOL.
+💻 I'm a frontend developer at Bradesco.
 </br>
 🏡 Brazilian, based in Recife, PE.
 </br>